 Similar To: Nothing similar at Disney World.
 It’s basically a “Wild-Mouse” roller coaster similar to ones found at many state or county fairs, except the ride vehicles spin throughout the ride.

 What to Expect: Primeval Whirl is a short, spinning, “Wild Mouse” type ride that seems like it belongs in a carnival rather than a billion dollar Disney World Park.
 Nonetheless, this is precisely what Disney wanted and it fits in with the overall theme of the area which is full of other carnival games and rides.
-The idea behind it is that Chester and Hester wanted to capitalize on the popularity of the nearby archaeological dig.
+The idea behind it is that Chester and Hester, local entrepreneurs, wanted to capitalize on the popularity of the nearby dinosaur dig.
 Primeval Whirl is themed to be a cheap knockoff of the much more spectacular DINOSAUR attraction nearby.
+And when visitors arrive and inevitably can’t get anywhere close to where the action is, they inevitably visit Chester and Hester’s.
 The one problem with Primeval Whirl is that it’s extremely jerky and the attraction can stop abruptly, causing the head and body to snap back and forth against the restraints.
 Anyone with even a hint of back problems should avoid this ride.
 Despite potential jerkiness, it is a fun ride and the theme is distinctly funky.

-Where to Sit: Each vehicle seats a maximum of four people.
+Where to Sit: Each vehicle seats a maximum of four people side by side in a semi-circle.
+Each set of two people shares an overhead restraint.
 If you would prefer the ride to spin less, try to even out the weight on both sides of the ride vehicle.
 For example, have one adult and one child on each side rather than two children on one side and two adults on the other.
 This will result in the ride spinning less.
 Conversely, load one side heavier if you would like the vehicle to spin more.
 There is no way to manually control the amount of spinning like at Mad Tea Party.
 The ride does what it wants.

 Oops: Reverchon Industries, the amusement ride company that Disney purchased the Primeval Whirl from, filed bankruptcy in 2008 and closed down all manufacturing and operations.